 A couple of days ago, I was interviewed by the Bestgedclasses website on how to how to be successful, without a degree and be able to travel even with a full-time job.
-When the interviewer asked me how many vacation days I have taken in 2017, including weekends and any days the office was closed for holidays, I realized it was 50 and I did all my running as well!
+When the interviewer asked me how many vacation days I have taken last year, including weekends and any days the office was closed for holidays, I realized it was 50 and I did all my running as well!

 50 days!
 In one year I traveled 50 days while holding down a full-time job, freelance projects as a travel writer, running all the runs I run, and still had a social life at the same time.
 Had someone presented this idea to me, I would have thought it was impossible in regards to both time and money.
 But I did it.
 Take also a look at this great video about how to be smart and work full-time and still find the time to travel the world:

 - 3 days in January to see my in-laws (well, actually my fiance’s parents) in Cleveland over Martin Luther King Day weekend and running there.
 No time off work needed.

 - 3 day weekend in April for our engagement anniversary in Lake Placid, 1 vacation day taken.

 - 3 day weekend in April to go to Boston, 1 personal day taken.

 - 11 days at the end of May and beginning of June for Iceland and Norway to participate in the great run-off.
 I used 6 days vacation days and received 1 day off for Memorial Day Weekend, plus 4 weekend days.

 - 2 day weekend in June to Alaska with my dad for a fishing trip.
 No time taken off from work.